rohitkhazanchi121/stock-price-analysis-airflow/Readme.md

 Trigger the stock_market DAG from the Airflow UI to start the process.

 # Project Structure

 * dags/: Contains the Airflow DAG definition.
 * include/: Custom Python scripts used in the pipeline.
+* spark/: Contains docker file which create reads the python file and create a spark submit on spark cluster.
 * docker-compose.yml: Docker Compose file to set up the environment.
 * Dockerfile: Dockerfile for building custom images.
 * config/: Configuration files and environment variables.